weehan299/blog/source/_posts/createwebsite.md

 Hexo has good documentation of all the basics of creating posts which can be found [here](https://hexo.io/docs/writing.html)

-To create files of other layout you can just specify the layout type before the title
+To create files of other layout you can just specify the layout type before the title.

 ```bash
 $ hexo new page <title of file>